markobenjak/requests/README.md

 3. Basic Junit test were created to check the validity of each endpoint in Controller.

+Sidenote:
-Sidenote: When I started working on this I took ip blacklist table from db to create simple endpoint just to kick start everything.
+1. When I started working on this I took ip blacklist table from db to create simple endpoint just to kick start everything.
 In the end I just kept it even though it is not part of the task.
 It would be a feature which would be useful in some cases.

+2. Code should return String to POST request which describes in some way what happened with the reqeust or if there were any Exceptions.

 Credits to the Helpers(you all rock!!!):
 1. https://docs.spring.io/spring/docs/current/spring-framework-reference/index.html